Art Basel Hong Kong will be bringing the art world together once again

 of the number of artworks offered for sale.
 If you are seriously thinking about acquiring a piece, this one is worth checking out with

 who founded the original Art HK who later became Art Basel.
-This new exhibition is housed in
+This exhibition launched originally in Hong Kong's Central waterfront housed in

 a purpose-built tent but has moved to the Convention Centre.

 How Much?
 TBA for 2023, last year: Premier Pass (all Friday, Saturday, Sunday) HK2,700, Vernissage (Friday) HK950, Saturday HK150+, Sunday HK250+.
 Tickets must be purchased online, no tickets will be available at the door